-Child Custody and International Law
+Child Custody Australia and International Law

-One of the biggest issues facing Multi-national Australian families is parenting arrangements and custody of children.
+Child Custody Australia has One of the biggest issues facing Multi-national Australian families is parenting arrangements and custody of children.
 The 2011 Census suggests nearly half of the Australian population has one parent who was born in another country.

-If one parent attemFpts to do so, there are numerous methods of preventing this from happening including passports to be surrender to the Court, or orders restraining the removal of children from Australia by requesting the AFP to assist Airport Watch regarding the matter.
+If one parent attempts to do so, there are numerous methods of preventing this from happening including passports to be surrender to the Court, or orders restraining the removal of children from Australia by requesting the AFP to assist Airport Watch regarding the matter.

-Children Born Overseas
+Child Custody Australia for Children Born Overseas

 However, if children are born overseas to a couple, there are no steadfast rules determining where the children should live in the event of a partnership separation.
 The recent story of Melissa George is an example of how international relationships can go southward quickly.

-Following a televised and filmed kidnapping attempt by Faulkner the husband moved both children to Lebanon, where the Lebanese Judge gave the husband full custody of the children.
+Following a televised and filmed kidnapping attempt by Faulkner, the husband moved both children to Lebanon, where the Lebanese Judge gave the husband full custody of the children.

 What Can You Do if The Child is Overseas?

 Although Australia has an agreement with some countries to return abducted children to their country of usual residence under the Convention on the Civil Aspects of International Child Abduction, if the child is not within a party to this convention, the Court is unable to enforce the children’s return.

 If the children have no been abducted but you have a reasonable suspicion an attempt may occur in the near future, you should contact legal support to clarify your position or contact the Australian Passport Information Service on 13 12 32 to find out more information regarding child alerts.